 Particularly aggressive dogs if not trained accordingly, become a grave problem when babies are around.
 The dogs do not behave well on leash and show hesitation in acting on commands.
-Therefore, if you sense that your Great Dane dog has a touch of aggression in its temperament correct its behavioral problem right now.
+Therefore, if you sense that your Great Dane dog has a touch of aggression in its temperament correct its behavioural problem right now.

 - You can revise training by simply sitting on a couch or chair.
 Do not forget to have a lot of treats besides you.